foreverfl/vscode/docs/datascience/jupyter-notebooks.md

 ## Setting up your environment

 To work with Python in Jupyter Notebooks, you must activate an Anaconda environment in VS Code, or another Python environment in which you've installed the [Jupyter package](https://pypi.org/project/jupyter/).
-To select an environment, use the **Python: Select Interpreter** command from the Command Palette (`kb(workbench.action.showCommands)`).
+To select an environment, use the **Python: Select Interpreter** command from the Command Palette (`Ctrl+Shift+P`).

 Once the appropriate environment is activated, you can create and open a Jupyter Notebook, connect to a remote Jupyter server for running code cells, and export a Jupyter Notebook as a Python file.